Decoherence and Probability: Recapitulation and Outlook

 Let us conclude by briefly outlining a selection of issues and ideas relevant to the extension of our project towards a full interpretation.
 First, it would be interesting to consider the connection between our account of the emergence of probability and work of \cite{feintzeig:2017}.
 These results draw connections between non-contextual hidden variable interpretations and the existence of a finite null cover and this would appear to make difficult certain attempts to move from a partial to full interpretation of the quasi-measure over possibility space.
 We can thus appeal to such result to place constraints of the form that a full interpretation of generalised probability within the theory could take.

-Second, there is an interesting connection between our analysis, proposal for quantum measure theory \citep{sorkin:2010,clements:2017} and generalised probabilistic structures found within the decoherent histories programme \citep{gellman:1996,halliwell:2010}.
-It can be proved that the diagonal elements of the decoherence functional are equivalent to a `quantal-measure' which is a specific form of our quasi-measure that obeys a particular (non-classical) sum rule on the algebra of events \citep{sorkin:1994,dowker:2022}.
-The decoherent histories framework thus \textit{is} a partial interpretation of a quasi-probability structure in precisely our terms.
-Since there is an explicit dependence on coarse-graining in this approach to the emergence of classical probability there is plausible path for both reconstructing our analysis in histories terms and applying such a quantum measure theory version of the programme as a full interpretation of the theory.
+Second, there is an interesting connection between our analysis, proposals for quantum measure theory \citep{sorkin:2010,clements:2017}, and generalised probabilistic structures found within the decoherent histories programme \citep{gellman:1996,halliwell:2010}.
+In particular, it can be proved that the diagonal elements of the decoherence functional are equivalent to a `quantal-measure' which is a specific form of our quasi-measure that obeys a particular (non-classical) sum rule on the algebra of events \citep{sorkin:1994,dowker:2022}.
+The decoherent histories framework thus \textit{is} a partial interpretation of a quasi-probability structure in precisely our terms since it involves the weighting of quantum possibilities via the decoherence functional.
+Since there is an explicit dependence on coarse-graining in this approach to the emergence of classical probability there is a plausible path for both reconstructing our analysis in histories terms and applying such a quantum measure theory version of the programme as a full interpretation of the theory.

 Third, it would be interesting to consider the connection between our analysis and the recent work on probability in the Everett interpretation due to \cite{saunders:2024}.
 This work includes a proposal for a `finite frequentist' approach to quantum probability within the many world interpretation that plausibly fulfils to requirements that we have argued for.
 In particular, it appears to provide an interpretation of \textit{possibility weightings as finite frequencies} within the full quantum context without appeal to decoherence.
 Interestingly, the notion of quantum probability identified by Saunders is a non-Kolmogorovian \textit{imprecise probability}, as provide by interval probabilities that do not satisfy the additivity requirement.
 It would be an interesting formal and philosophical project to recast Saunders approach within the quantum phase space formalism to allow for direct comparison with our own work.